 With respect to the identification of unusual activities and transactions, RBC’s Policies require that our businesses establish processes to identify unusual activities and transactions in each jurisdiction in which they operate, to ensure timely reporting of activities deemed to be reasonably suspicious of money laundering or terrorist activity financing is completed as required in accordance with applicable legislation.
 RBC Compliance has established anti-money laundering/anti-terrorist financing Financial Intelligence Units that review and investigate reports submitted by staff as well as transactions and activity identified as unusual through monitoring and analytical processes, with the objective of ensuring that reports are filed with relevant authorities and client relationships that represent an unacceptable risk to RBC are exited.

-Vice President, Global AML and Interim Chief Anti-Money Laundering Officer (CAMLO)
+Senior Vice President, Financial Crimes and Chief Anti-Money Laundering Officer

 Royal Bank of Canada